lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 04:01 PM)_

 > the ottori girl turns pink.
 > ”Look.
-If you want my nana’s heirlooms, you’ll have to take me too!”
+If you want my nana's heirlooms, you'll have to take me too!”

 **RPretribution** _(07-Oct-18 04:01 PM)_